The Geometry of Adversarial Training in Binary Classification: Introduction

-For explicit formulas of these perimeter and total variation functionals see \labelcref{eq:pre-perimeter,eq:PreTV} below.
-By our notation we emphasize that both the perimeter and the total variation depend on the data distribution $\mu$ through $w_i, \varrho_i$ and not just through $\varrho$, as will be detailed in the course of the paper.
+\nc By our notation we emphasize that both the perimeter and the total variation depend on the data distribution $\mu$ through $w_i, \varrho_i$ and not just through $\varrho$, as will be detailed in the course of the paper.
 Hence, as opposed to standard (nonlocal) perimeters and total variations, they constitute a family of data-driven regularizers.
 Such regularizers, typically learned in a supervised manner, have recently been shown to be superior over model-based regularizers for certain tasks in medical imaging, see \cite{mukherjee2020learned}.

-It turns out that using the $\widetilde{\TV}_\veps$ functional we can define an \textit{exact} convex relaxation for the problem \labelcref{eq:baseline_adv}: \begin{theorem*} The variational problem:
+It turns out that using the $\widetilde{\TV}_\eps$ functional we can define an \textit{exact} convex relaxation for the problem \labelcref{eq:baseline_adv}: \begin{theorem*} The variational problem:

 is an exact convex relaxation of problem \labelcref{eq:baseline_adv}.
 In particular, any solution to problem \labelcref{eq:baseline_adv} is also a solution to \labelcref{eq:convex_relaxation}, and conversely, for any solution $u$ of problem \labelcref{eq:convex_relaxation} we can obtain a solution to problem \labelcref{eq:baseline_adv} by considering level sets of $u$. \end{theorem*}